Walt Dated World

 When Wonders of Life opened in 1989, MetLife CEO John Creedon stated how the pavilion would "continue the MetLife tradition of educating the public about good health and healthy lifestyles" and he predicted that "through Disney's entertainment magic, our pavilion will continue to do that through the 21st century."
 Sadly, he was wrong.

 The future for Wonders of Life does not look promising, although it was kept around to serve as a guest overflow area during the construction of Mission: Space.
 Even then, it was often open only seasonally.
 It was most recently open for the Christmas season 2006 but closed again in January of 2007.
-The pavilion is opened used as a special event area for the Food and Wine Festival and the International Flower and Garden Festival.
+The pavilion is used as a special event area for the Food and Wine Festival and the International Flower and Garden Festival.
+In February of 2019, Disney announced that Wonders of Life will be transformed into a pavilion "devoted to playful fun".

 The Evolution of an Entrance